 - DO remind yourself (often) that you're shaping public perception of therapy.
 A clear, targeted, authentic profile is not only good for your practice + your dream client… it’s also good for the folks who’ll land on your profile decide not to work with you.
 Let’s show ’em what our field is made of + help spread the good word!

-- Pull up your Psychology Today profile + start improving it where you can.
+- Pull up your Psychology Today profile + choose 1 of the tips in this post to start improving it where you can.